just-buildsystem/justbuild/doc/concepts/built-in-rules.md

-The fields `"cmds"`, `"cwd"`, `"sh -c"`, `"out_dirs"`, `"outs"`, and `"env"` are evaluated fields where `"cmds"`, `"out_dirs"`, and `"outs"` have to evaluate to a list of strings, `"sh -c"` has to evalute to a list of strings or `null`, `"env"` has to evaluate to a map of strings, and `"cwd"` has to evaluate to a single string naming a non-upwards relative path.
+The fields `"cmds"`, `"cwd"`, `"sh -c"`, `"out_dirs"`, `"outs"`, and `"env"` are evaluated fields where `"cmds"`, `"out_dirs"`, and `"outs"` have to evaluate to a list of strings, `"sh -c"` has to evaluate to a list of strings or `null`, `"env"` has to evaluate to a map of strings, and `"cwd"` has to evaluate to a single string naming a non-upwards relative path.
 During their evaluation, the functions `"outs"` and